Caitlin-Sykes/ComputerCraft-Scripts/FactoryOffSwitch/readme.md

 ### Change where the redstone is outputted from the computer.

 To change this, change "REDSTONE_OUTPUT_COMPUTER" in ```Customisation.lua``` to a direction, (Top, Back, etc).

+### Auto Start

+To change whether the factory starts switched on, or off, in ```Customisation.lua``` change "FACTORY_STATUS" to "SHUTDOWN" or "RUNNING" dependent on what you want.
+It is set to running by default.